About three weeks ago, I got kicked off of Facebook

 Groups: Have you ever noticed how groups on LinkedIn email the shit out of you?
 I mean, you can swim to the middle of an ocean, get to a deserted island without a computer, and an email from a LinkedIn group will still come to you somehow.
 Look, if you can’t beat ’em, join ’em.
 Use this spamming feature to your advantage.
 Just don’t abuse it.

-Commenting on Posts: LinkedIn is the land of the silent.
-Hardly anyone engages on there.
-And when they do, they get emails and notifications out the ass.
-This leaves a wide open opportunity for someone like you.
+for someone like you.
 You get their attention, engage them and then most likely you’ll show up in their inbox.
-They will see you so much, they’ll think they know you.
+They will see you so much; they’ll think they know you.

 Sharing Posts: If one of your prospects posts something useful or even something self-gratifying about themselves, you can share it and get their attention.
 If they were featured in the news and they post the link, you can share it and congratulate them.
 People eat that shit up.
 It’s a way to get cool points and strike up a relationship.

-Commenting on Articles: Once you comment on a popular article, your comment is there forever.
+: Once you comment on a popular article, your comment is there forever.
 Most people post an article and don’t ever check comments.
-Meanwhile, if you’re a sales beast and not a sales bitch, you’ll go in and strike up conversations with people who’ve commented and turn them into connections.
+Meanwhile, if you’re a sales beast and not a sales bitch, you’ll go in and strike up conversations with people who’ve commented and turn them into connections

-Searching Hashtags: Hashtags are a thing on LinkedIn and most people overlook them.
+Searching Hashtags: Hashtags are a used on LinkedIn, and most people overlook them.
 Yet, they are full of gold.
 Mostly old gold, but gold nonetheless.
 You can connect with other people who’ve shared the same hashtag as well as get your content found more easily by using common hashtags in your posts.

 If you’re not spending a few hours a week prospecting on LinkedIn, you’re seriously missing out on a no-bullshit opportunity to connect with professionals who get it.
 If you’re looking to learn more about the Link, we teach it in our BFA Entourage program.
 You can get all the details at www.breakfreeacademy.com/entourage